ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

     Given the problems caused at Adatum by users with noncompliant devices, Holly also wants to remotely lock any device that becomes noncompliant.
 To create this action, select the field under the **Action** column, and then select **Remotely lock the noncompliant device** in the menu that appears.
 The **Schedule (days after noncompliance)** field is set to 0 by default, which means this action will be performed immediately on the day the device is flagged as noncompliant.
 Leave this field set to 0. <br/>

-    To the right of this action is an ellipsis icon.
-Selecting this icon gives you the option to delete this action.
-Do not delete this action; the point of showing you this is to let you know that you can delete any actions that you manually create.
-Note also that a Delete option is not available for the default action that marks the device as noncompliant. <br/>
+    **Note:** To the right of this action is an ellipsis icon, which provides the option to delete this action.
+Do not delete this action; the point of indicating this is to let you know that you can delete any actions that you manually create.
+Note also that a **Delete** option is not available for the default action that marks the device as noncompliant. <br/>

     Select **Next**.
 12. On the **Step 4 - Scope tags** page, no scope tags will be assigned to the policy, so select **Next**.